The World's Strictest Parents: United Kingdom

 Unruly British teenagers are sent to live with strict families in an experiment to try to change their behaviour.
 Generally they spend 10 days, later 7 days, with their host parents trying to live by the latter's rules.

 All series episodes were broadcast on a weekly basis.

 Series 1 (2008)

 Series 1, which was filmed in the summer of 2008, had six episodes and aired from 18 September 2008 to 23 October 2008 on BBC Three.

 Series 2 (2009)

 Series 2 premiered on BBC Three on 15 October 2009 and ran to 17 December.

 Series 3 (2010)

 Series three premiered on BBC Three on 11 October 2010, the show returned for an 11-episode run.
-Whilst not formally announced, it appears the teens now spend a week with their adopted families rather than the 10 days in the two previous series.
-Each episode aired at 9:00pm on BBC Three and was repeated at various times over the following week.
+While not formally announced, it appears the teens now spend a week with their adopted families rather than the 10 days in the two previous series.
+Each episode aired at 9:00 pm on BBC Three and was repeated at various times over the following week.
 It was also moved to a Monday.